secretstartups/handbook/blog/release-posts/index.html.md

 - If there are known issues they need to be aware of, list them out
 - Always cc your release post team and Product Operations for big announcments so everyone is in the loop

-When communicating in either Slack `#release-post` or `#X-Y-release-post-prep` organized your announcements and requests  via unique discussions  threads to make it easier to track conversations.
-For example, avoid combined various reminder just because they fall on the same date, as they address different topics.
-As a general rule, if there's is a unique task list item for the reminder in the MR temaplte, that reminder should get it's own separate post.
+When communicating in either Slack `#release-post` or `#X-Y-release-post-prep` organize your announcements and requests via unique discussions threads to make it easier to track conversations.
+For example, avoid combining various reminders just because they fall on the same date when they address different topics.
+As a general rule, if there's is a unique task list item for the reminder in the MR template, that reminder should get its own separate post whether it is in Slack or the MR itself.
 Also, review GitLab's [effective slack communication](https://about.gitlab.com/handbook/communication/#slack) guidance.

 Sample post to executive stakehlders for review: